yafetn/yafetn.github.io/_posts/2023-01-20-so-good-they-cant-lay-you-off.markdown

 ---
 layout: post
-title:  "So Good They Can't Lay You Off"
+title:  "So Good They Can't Lay You Off?"
 date: 2023-01-20
 tags: work layoffs
 ---